 They'll help you work out which type of investment is right for you, decide how much you should invest, what you should invest in, which company you should invest with, and even whether you should be investing at all.

-Our Goals are also worth a look before you commit your money.
+Our Action Plans are also worth a look before you commit your money.
 They'll help you work out how any investment you're considering sits with your long term financial plan, and then take you through the investment process step-by-step so you can be confident you're making the right choice and not risking money you can't afford to lose.

 If you have any questions about your current investments, want to are unsure about how to get started or even want to sound out your investment strategy, the money.co.uk community is the place to do it.
 Put your investment questions to our members and they'll share their opinions and experience with you so that you're able to make the best choice for your circumstances.

 Once you've investigated your options it's time to decide what you want to invest in and how much risk you want to expose your money to.